 Running Shoes: Your Guide to Getting Started

 Running is a high-impact activity and the best running shoes absorb shock impact, provide optimum cushioning and support for better performance, and help avoid injuries.
-New runners needn’t spend a bomb on their shoes, but they too want to hit the road armed with a good pair.
+Beginner runners need not spend a lot and get the best cushioned running shoes available in the market, but they would want to hit the road armed with a good pair.

 New-age shoes do offer all the latest features.
-So, the best tip for a beginner would be to do some research to buy a pair that is most likely to align with your goals.
-But before you decide on the best running shoes to buy for yourself, it would be a good idea to understand your foot anatomy.
+So, the best tip for a beginner runner to choose a good pair of running shoes would be to do some research to buy a pair that is most likely to align with your goals.
+But before you decide on the best running shoes for men and women, it would be a good idea to understand your foot anatomy.

 When you are running, ideally you land on the back outside of your heel.
 The foot then rolls inward (pronation) to absorb shock, and flattens as you reach the mid-foot stance.
 Once you are on the ball of the foot, there is an outward rotation (supination) as you get ready to “push off”.
 Over-pronation is the excessive inward roll of the foot after landing on your heel.